RenaLeen/JournalXpense/README.md

 Description:

 I created this Expense Tracker to help me manage my expenses as a college freshman since manually tracking everything in Excel was tedious and time-consuming.
-This is my second personal finance project and it’s still a work in progress.
+This is my second personal project and it’s still a work in progress.
 Through this app, I aim to improve my budgeting skills while gaining practical experience in web development using technologies like React, Node.js, MongoDB and Express.

 Features: